CreasolTech/domoticz_lua_scripts/README.md

 * **Enable/Disable gate power supply to reduce energy consumption and improve antitheft security**: check vehicle position to determine if it's approaching (gate should be enabled) or it's moving away (gate should be disabled).
 In any case, the gate power supply is turned OFF when the alarm system is in NIGHT or AWAY mode.

-## Script to compute self-consumption power and percentage, and self-sufficiency percentage
-Files: script_time_selfconsumption.lua config_power.lua globalfunctions.lua globalvariables.lua

-Destination directory: DOMOTICZ_DIR/scripts/lua

-Called every minute

-This is a mandatory script for those who have at least one reneable generation plant in their building.

-It manages one or more energy production plants (photovoltaic on the roof, photovoltaic in the garden and or wind turbine, ...) **computing the total generated energy/power, total used energy/power, self-consumption energy/power, self-consumption percentage and self-sufficiency percentage**.

-These are goods indicators to know if the building is optimized or not.

-Detailed info are available at [www.creasol.it/SelfConsumption](https://www.creasol.it/SelfConsumption) page.

 ## Script to get data from Fronius inverter
 File: script_time_fronius.lua